calliope-project/ec_modules/docs/development_guide/conventions.md

 - :white_check_mark: Use `x` | `y` instead of `longitude` | `latitude` (or similars).
 - :white_check_mark: **Geographic data** (preserving *position* matters) should be in [EPSG:4326](https://epsg.io/4326).
 - :white_check_mark: **Projected data** (preserving *distance* or *area* matters) should use the representation that [best fits](https://learn.arcgis.com/en/projects/choose-the-right-projection/) the needs of the calculation.
 For European data, [EPSG:3035](https://epsg.io/3035) should fit most needs.

+## Code conventions

+We mostly follow python's [PEP 8 style](https://peps.python.org/pep-0008/).
+To make things easier, we leverage several tools that help 'clean up' the code automatically.

+- [`ruff`](https://docs.astral.sh/ruff/) is our main `python` linter and formatter.
+The tool should automatically follow our configuration in the `pyproject.toml` file.
+You can run it with the following:

+    ```shell
+    # Check the code for smells and antipatterns
+    ruff check --fix
+    # Automatically format the code to fit our style
+    ruff format
+    ```

+    !!! warning "Docstrings"
+        We have setup `ruff` to enforce ['Google style`](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) docstrings.
+        This is to ensure our code remains understandable over time.
+        Please make sure to document your code!
+        This can be easily achieved with the [autoDocstring extension for VSCode](https://github.com/NilsJPWerner/autoDocstring), if you use that IDE.

+- [`snakefmt`](https://github.com/snakemake/snakefmt) is our formatter for `snakemake` code and files.
+You can run it the following:

+    ```shell
+    # Format all files in a folder
+    snakefmt modules/my-module/
+    ```

+- We leverage [pre-commit ci](https://pre-commit.ci/) for continuous integration.
+This will execute before each PR and automatically run `ruff`, `snakefmt`, fix trailing spaces and other things.
+Nevertheless, we recommend you to check your code with `ruff` regularly!